-A Rogue can use greater armor greater than AC 2 or using a shid Disguise and Interrogate.
-A Rog heavier armor or larger shield. eld greater than 24" cannot use any Rogue skills, except Rogues with the 'Make Poison' skill may gather components for poisons from certain monster.
+Skill vs Combat A Rogue can use greater armor and shields in exchange for less skills.
+A Rogue wearing armor greater than AC 2 or using a shield greater than 24" cannot use any Rogue skills, except Disguise and Interrogate.
+A Rogue can regain their use after 30 seconds of not bearing the heavier armor or larger shield.
+Class Trait: Rogues with the 'Make Poison' skill may gather components for poisons from certain monsters.
 For each creature type listed below that is killed on a successful land search, they may make three doses of the poison type listed for no gold cost.
-If a creature is in more than one category it is the Rogue's choice.
+If a creature is in more than one category, it is the Rogue's choice.
 These still count toward the normal number of poisons that a Rogue can make each day.
 The components are not transferable, but the final poisons can be transferred as normal.
-Only one Rogue can gain this benefit per creature slain. • Death: Wyvern, Dragon (any) • Paralysis: Black Dragon, Ghoul, Wererat • Agony: Green Dragon, Mummy, Giant Spider, Vrock, Wererat, Wyvern • Hallucination: Wererat I land search, they may make re is in more than one category, mber of poisons that a Rogue he final poisons can be creature slain.
-A Rogue on a Land Search can obtain loot from NPCs by rolling on the 'Loot Discovery' chart Loot Discovery (refer to Chapter Twelve; Rogue: Loot Discovery).
+Only one Rogue can gain this benefit per creature slain. • Death: Wyvern, Dragon (any) • Paralysis: Black Dragon, Ghoul, Wererat • Agony: Green Dragon, Mummy, Giant Spider, Vrock, Wererat, Wyvern • Hallucination: Wererat Class Trait: Loot Discovery A Rogue on a Land Search can obtain loot from NPCs by rolling on the 'Loot Discovery' chart (refer to Chapter Twelve; Rogue: Loot Discovery).
 Weapons Armor Class (Max) Shield Size (Max) Symbol

-Any non-Black under 6' AC3 36" Skeleton Key ------------------------ ----- ----- --------------
+Any non-Black under 6' AC3 36" Skeleton Key ---------------------------- ----- --------------